Lauren Ritchie, M.ed., B.A. ESFCC

 But in all seriousness, Dance has, and continues to be the most powerful and transformative piece of my life.
 I was the 3 year old who was stretching in the Seniors dance class, obliviously convinced that I could do whatever they were doing.
 That drive and relentless pursuit to be better stayed with me as I competed, auditioned and performed into adulthood.

-I had the privilege of working as a professional dancer in my twenties, but the real honour for me was becoming a dance teacher to the next generation of Artists.
+I had the privilege of working as a professional dancer in my twenties, but the real honour for me was becoming a Dance Educator to the next generation of Artists.
 I love sharing the gift of dance and all of the amazing things that happen when we connect our physical movement with story telling and our deepest emotions.
 Love.
 Freedom.
 Joy.
 Pain.
 Silliness.
 Dance allows us to experience and purge it all through movement with music.

 There is truly nothing like dance (ask any ex-dancer and they will tell you the same!
 They have probably spent years looking for something to fill the void that used to be overflowing with joy and endorphins).
 My journey has been a process of exploring how I want Dance to be present in my life, but what I do know for certain is that where there are Dancers, there is a magical, creative brilliance pouring into our world.